Transgender history in the United States: 1970s and 1980s

 The 1970s also saw conflict between the transgender and lesbian communities in America.
 A dispute began in 1973, when the West Coast Lesbian Conference split over a scheduled performance by the lesbian transgender folk singer Beth Elliott.
 Elliott had served as vice-president of the San Francisco chapter of the lesbian group Daughters of Bilitis, and edited the chapter's newsletter, Sisters, but was expelled from the group in 1973 on the grounds that she was not really a woman.
 In 1977 some lesbians protested the fact that lesbian transgender woman Sandy Stone was employed at Olivia Records.

-In 1979 lesbian radical feminist activist Janice Raymond released the book The Transsexual Empire: The Making of the She-Male, which she framed as a critique of a patriarchal medical and psychiatric establishment, and which maintains that transsexualism is based on the "patriarchal myths" of "male mothering", and "making of woman according to man's image".
+In 1979, lesbian trans-exclusionary radical feminist activist Janice Raymond released the book The Transsexual Empire: The Making of the She-Male, which she framed as a critique of a patriarchal medical and psychiatric establishment, and which maintains that transsexualism is based on the "patriarchal myths" of "male mothering", and "making of woman according to man's image".
 Raymond claimed this was done in order "to colonize feminist identification, culture, politics and sexuality", adding: "All transsexuals rape women's bodies by reducing the real female form to an artifact, appropriating this body for themselves ...
 Transsexuals merely cut off the most obvious means of invading women, so that they seem non-invasive."
 In this charge, Raymond echoed feminist Robin Morgan's charge at the 1973 West Coast Lesbian Conference, held in Los Angeles, that pre-op transsexual folk singer Beth Elliott, who had performed the previous day, was "an opportunist, an infiltrator, and a destroyer-with the mentality of a rapist".

 In particular, Raymond mounted an ad hominem attack on Sandy Stone in The Transsexual Empire.
 Raymond accused Stone by name of plotting to destroy the Olivia Records collective and womanhood in general with "male energy".
 In 1976, prior to publication, Raymond had sent a draft of the chapter attacking Stone to the Olivia collective "for comment", apparently in anticipation of outing Stone.
 Raymond appeared unaware that Stone had informed the collective of her transgender status before agreeing to join.
 The collective did return comments to Raymond, suggesting that her description of transgender people and of Stone's place in and effect on the collective was at odds with the reality of the collective's interaction with Stone.

-Raymond still published the book in 1979, and in response Stone published "The Empire Strikes Back: A Posttranssexual Manifesto", which has been cited as the origin of transgender studies.
+Raymond still published the book in 1979.
+In 1987, in response, Stone published "The Empire Strikes Back: A Posttranssexual Manifesto", which has been cited as the origin of transgender studies.

 The collective themselves responded by publicly defending Stone in various feminist publications of the time.
 Stone continued as a member of the collective and continued to record Olivia artists until political dissension over her transgender status, exacerbated by Janice's book, culminated in 1979 in the threat of a boycott of Olivia products.
 After long debate, Stone left the collective and returned to Santa Cruz.